-As Professional Photographers here in Southern California, we just adore the couples we meet, whether it’s to photograph their engagement session, their wedding, various stages of their family life or any combination of those, as each one of them are truly great to work with.
-But perhaps our favorite part is hearing their stories on how they met, how they became interested in each other, their first date and of course, the proposal.
+As Professional Photographers here in Southern California, we just adore the couples we meet, whether it’s to photograph their engagement session, their wedding, various stages of their family life, or any combination of those, as each one of them is truly great to work with.
+But perhaps our favorite part is hearing their stories on how they met, how they became interested in each other, their first date, and of course, the proposal.
 This is especially true for Erin and Justin.
 A truly wonderful couple that we had the pleasure of photographing at their Mount Palomar Winery Wedding located in Temecula.

 With an outdoor ceremony overlooking the rolling hills of beautiful Southern California wine country, and an indoor reception amidst hundreds of wine barrels and a ceiling draping with elegant fabric, this romantic modern winery wedding was one for the books!

 Erin’s sweetheart lace wedding dress had heads turning all day!
-Erin handmade her stunning white and red bouquet, that included her grandmother’s handkerchief, which had been included in several family member’s weddings.
+Erin handmade her stunning white and red bouquet, which included her grandmother’s handkerchief, which had been included in several family member’s weddings.
 What a great way to pay homage to their family.
 Many of the details throughout the day were DIY and they wanted to take some things off their plate before wedding day, so she decided on making the bouquets ahead of time!

 Another DIY detail that Erin included in her day was the display of 1,000 origami cranes.
-Her maternal grandmother came to the states when she was 18 from Japan, and it was important to her to honor this part of her heritage.
+Her maternal grandmother came to the States when she was 18 from Japan, and it was important to her to honor this part of her heritage.
 According to Japanese lore, folding 1,000 origami cranes is truly a labor of love.
-The time and energy put into creating these symbolizes the patience, trust and dedication necessary to sustain a happy marriage.
+The time and energy put into creating these symbolize the patience, trust, and dedication necessary to sustain a happy marriage.
 Paying homage to the majestic crane, which mates for life and is said to live 1,000 years, the couple ensures their own fortune of good luck and a long and happy marriage.

 On the wedding day, the bridal party matched the color theme of the day, with bridesmaids dressed in cornflower blue gowns and groomsmen wearing all black with matching blue ties.
 The groom, Justin, awaited his soon-to-be bride in an all gray suit.

-After the gorgeous outdoor ceremony, the party continued inside the Mount Palomar’s barrel room.
+After the gorgeous outdoor ceremony, the party continued inside Mount Palomar’s barrel room.
 Beneath grand chandeliers and twinkling lights, they danced the night away.
 Everything came together perfectly thanks to the help of coordination from the event staff at Mount Palomar.
 All of the details of this rustic winery wedding were captured by the team at Three16 Photography.